unicode-org/message-format-wg/spec/formatting.md

   or an internally inconsistent set of options.

-  For example, attempting to format any of the following messages may result in a Formatting error if done within a context that
+  For example, attempting to format any of the following messages might result in a Formatting error if done within a context that

   1. provides for the variable reference `$user` to resolve to an object `{ name: 'Kat', id: 1234 }`,